 History and Social Sciences Department

 When today’s employers are asked to name the most important skills they look for in candidates, critical thinking and effective decision making rise to the top of the list.
-Programs offered in the History and Social Sciences Department are designed to hone those skills in you.
+Programs offered in the History and Social Sciences Department are designed to sharpen those skills in you.

 By studying the past, you will learn to understand the present and, therefore, plan for the future.
 Through an exploration of various elements of society, you will develop a deeper understanding of the world in which you live.
 And by learning more about political systems and political behavior, your understanding of the impact politics has on the world around you will grow.

 Whether you plan on future graduate studies, want to serve your community as a police officer or human services coordinator, or aspire to a career in politics, the department’s programs can enhance your potential and hone your abilities.